 Notices of Intent

-Any person who proposes to do work that will remove, fill, dredge, build upon, or alter any Area Subject to Protection Under the Bylaw shall submit by certified mail or by hand delivery seven (7) copies of the complete Notice of Intent.
-An electronic copy shall also be submitted.

-Both the Notice of Intent form (WPA Form 3) used under Act and 310 CMR 10.00, as amended, and the Town of Wellesley Notice of Intent form approved by the Committee and maintained by the Administrator shall be used for all Notice of Intent submittals under the Bylaw.
+Any person who proposes to do work that will remove, fill, dredge, build upon, or alter any Area Subject to Protection Under the Bylaw shall submit by certified mail or by hand delivery two 2 – an original and a copy- to the Wetlands Administrator and the Natural Resources Commission officeBoth the Notice of Intent form (WPA Form 3) used under Act and 310 CMR 10.00, as amended, and the Town of Wellesley Notice of Intent form approved by the Committee and maintained by the Administrator shall be used for all Notice of Intent submittals under the Bylaw.The WPC may not allow more than one (1) open Order of Conditions to be in effect at once and may require an applicant to close out an existing Order of Condition before a new Notice of Intent is reviewed by the Committee.

 The Notice of Intent form (WPA Form 3) shall be signed by both the applicant and the owner of the property subject to the submittal.
 In the event that the owner is not able to sign the form, the owner must provide written authorization that the Notice of Intent may be submitted.
 The Town of Wellesley Notice of Intent form provides supplemental information related to Bylaw Resource Areas and does not require additional signatures.